 So the guillotine is not an instrument of liberation.
 This was already clear in 1795, well over a century before the Bolsheviks initiated their own Terror, nearly two centuries before the Khmer Rouge exterminated almost a quarter of the population of Cambodia.

 Why, then, has the guillotine come back into fashion as a symbol of resistance to tyranny?
-The answer to this will tell us something the psychology of our time.
+The answer to this will tell us something about the psychology of our time.

 Fetishizing the Violence of the State